-Steven Vogel is the Deputy Vice-Chancellor (Research) at the UCO and Editor in Chief of the International Journal of Osteopathic Medicine.
+Steven is Deputy Vice-Chancellor (Research) at the UCO and Editor in Chief of the International Journal of Osteopathic Medicine.

 In addition to his academic and clinical work, Steven has twice been a member of National Institute for Health and Clinical Excellence (NICE) Guideline Development Groups formulating clinical guidelines for back pain and sciatica.
 He led the large Clinical Risk Osteopathy and Management (CROaM) study which examined adverse events and outcomes related to osteopathic interventions.
 His main research interests focus on back pain, clinicians’ beliefs and attitudes and more recently, reassurance, communication and consent, safety and manual therapy, patient reported outcomes, self-management rehabilitation strategies used in practice with people with low back pain, and the effects of cognitive and affective reassurance.

 Draper-Rodi, J., Vogel, S., & Bishop, A. (2016).
 Impact of an e-learning programme on the biopsychosocial model for non-specific low-back pain on experienced osteopaths’ attitudes to back pain: A mixed-methods study.
 Manual Therapy, 25(6), e167–e168.

 Vaughan, B., Moran, R., Tehan, P., Fryer, G., Holmes, M., Vogel, S., & Taylor, A. (2016).
 Manual therapy and cervical artery dysfunction: Identification of potential risk factors in clinical encounters.
 International Journal of Osteopathic Medicine, 21.